jessicacarneiro/apis-rest/README.md

 [ ] Create script to validate dependency check report in the pipeline [ ] Add roles to other controllers
 [ ] Add more tests (increase test coverage)
+[ ] Add more cases do default error handling

 ## References